mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 keep the contact.
 Fail and they are imprisoned and blame you, becoming an Enemy.
 21 Life Event.
 Roll on the Life Events table.
 22 Roll Psi 8+ If you succeed, you successfully predict the appearance of an armed enemy in an area of space you are about to enter.
 Your foresight leads to victory and a promotion.
-If you fail, the encounter with the enemy still goes in your favour but you gain no special accolades for the engagement.
+If you fail, the encounter with the enemy still goes in your favor but you gain no special accolades for the engagement.
 23 Roll Machine Symbiosis 8+.
 If you succeed, you determine a malfunction with the ship; gain either Engineer (any) or Computers.
 24 You are invited to dine at the captain’s table.
 Roll Social + Steward, Carouse or Diplomat.
 If you succeed, gain a Contact in the